yusufemrebilgin/keycloak-kafka-event-listener/README.md

 ### Option 3: Manual build and run

-Build the SPI JAR with Maven wrapper and then pass the version to Docker Compose:
+Build the SPI JAR with Maven wrapper and then start Docker Compose:

 ```bash
 ./mvnw clean package